chvmvd/build-deploy-and-preview-action/README.md

 ## About

-This action will automatically build your project, deploy to GitHub Pages and create a PR preview.
+This action will automatically build your project, deploy it to GitHub Pages and also create a PR preview.

 ## Usage